 🥉Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems

 by Martin Kleppmann

 The author shares his experience in building scalable, stable, and flexible systems.
-The book describes the key principles of building such systems, as well as examples of workarounds which may be unavoidable during the design.
+The book describes the fundamental principles of building such systems, as well as examples of workarounds which may be unavoidable during the design.

-In the next article, we will consider a short guide to the system design: whether you can quickly determine how the project should look like, and what questions you need to ask so that there are no uncertainties with the stakeholders.
+In the next article, we consider a short guide to the system design: whether you can quickly determine how the project should look like, and what questions you need to ask so that there are no uncertainties with the stakeholders.

 🙌 If you enjoyed this article, then please hit the big clap button and recommend it to your colleagues and friends. 🙌